Have you ever experienced pain in your nether regions, alongside nausea and fever? If so, you may be having an infection in your urinary tract.

-A urinary tract infection (UTI) is a condition in which bacteria has gotten into the urinary tract.
+Bacteria entering the urinary tract causes a urinary tract infection (UTI).
 It’s a common problem, especially in women.
 If left untreated, the infection can lead to scarring of the urinary tract and the kidneys, making it difficult for them to work properly.

 The most common cause of UTIs is a blockage in the urethra or in the bladder.
 The bacteria get into your urethra or bladder through this blockage and cause a bacterial infection.